boturnbow/monarisa/_posts/2020-04-18-assemble-outside.md

 ![Beam Lashing Tied Off](/assets/images/assembly-lashing-3.jpeg)

+Lastly, I lashed the trampolines into place.
+Here's my procedure so that I remember:

+ * Trampolines stay lashed to the fore platform.
+ * Lash the outer edges first, starting with a stopper knot at the aft hole on the hull batten.
+ * Lash the aft edges to the center beam next, starting with a stopper knot in the outer most hole on the center beam.
+ * Lash to the fore beam last, starting with a stopper knot in the innermost hole on the fore beam.
+ * Finish each lashing with with a round turn and a few half hitches.

+add pic

-Lastly, I lashed the trampolines into place and had a pretty good looking catamaran sitting on the patio.
+After that, I had a pretty good looking catamaran sitting on the patio.

 ![Assembly Complete](/assets/images/assembly-complete.jpeg)